Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 recipient of the delegated digital signature certificate/key.
 3. The current version of a delegated digital signature standard operating procedure.
-4. Verify this request doesn’t exceed the maximum number of allowed delegates, as defined by the agency.
+4. Verify this request does not exceed the maximum number of allowed delegates, as defined by the agency.
-5. A signed user agreement.
+5. A signed agency user agreement.

 The agency senior security official or designee verifies the request with supporting documentation and approves or disapproves the request, as appropriate.
 Once the